 The NSTF Awards have long been coveted in South Africa as the ultimate public recognition of achievement and success in the SET and innovation sectors.

 - Winners receive a prestigious, custom-made trophy at the annual NSTF Awards gala dinner which is held in Gauteng in June/July of each year.

-- Finalists are featured in the Who’s Who of SETI in South Africa, an annual publication.
+- Finalists are featured in the Who’s Who of SET and Innovation in South Africa, an annual publication.

-- A research grant is awarded in certain categories.
+- A research grant is awarded in certain categories funded by sponsors.